nefarioustim/jquery-accordion/README.md

 jQuery Accordion
 ================

 This is a customisable accordion widget for jQuery.

-It gets around the well documented jQuery animation jump issue of slideDown() by just not using it.
+It gets around the [well documented jQuery animation jump issue of slideDown()](http://jqueryfordesigners.com/slidedown-animation-jump-revisited/) by avoiding slideDown() and slideUp() altogether.
+Hopefully this will allow me to incorporate some nice opener effects at a later date.

 Demo
 ----